Cincinnati Bearcats football: Early history (1885–1983)

 UC's fortunes turned around under head coach Tony Mason, who led the Bearcats for four seasons and compiled a 25–19 record.
 Mason's Bearcats started slow, but enjoyed an 8–3 campaign in 1976, after which Mason was offered the head coaching position at Arizona, which he accepted.
 Ohio State assistant coach Ralph Staub was hired as Mason's replacement, and the Bearcats stumbled mightily.
 Staub's Bearcats posted records of 5–4–2, 5–6, 2–9 and 2–9 for a total of 14–28–2.
 Staub was fired following the 1980 season.
 Staub was replaced by Mike Gottfried, who had been head coach at Murray State the previous four seasons.
 Gottfried was able to improve UC's fortunes, posting back-to-back 6–5 records in 1981 and 1982, however, Gottfried left UC for the head coaching position at Kansas after just two seasons.
 Gottfried's record at UC is 12–10.
 Due to an NCAA decision to mandate average attendance of 20,000 for Division I-A programs, Cincinnati was relegated to NCAA Division I-AA for the 1983 season due to consistently low attendance figures.
 Vanderbilt offensive coordinator Watson Brown, brother of legendary coach Mack Brown, replaced Gottfried but he too, left after only a short period of time.
 Brown's 1983 squad posted a 4–6–1 record.
 Brown resigned after the 1983 season to accept the position of head football coach at Rice.

 Dave Currey era (1984–1988)

 Long Beach State head coach Dave Currey was hired as Brown's replacement, and the Bearcats' struggles returned.
-Currey failed to post a single winning season as UC's head coach and, after a 3–8 campaign in 1988, Currey resigned under pressure.
+Currey failed to post a single winning season as UC's head coach and, after a 3–8 campaign in 1988, Currey resigned following NCAA sanctions for violating rules around scholarships, financial aid and recruiting.